 WHAT SHOULD YOU LOOK FOR DURING SERVER LOG ANALYSIS?

 There is a number of aspects you should investigate while performing a server log analysis:

 - Status codes.
 Healthy logs should consist mostly of status 200s and 301s (304s can also appear if you’re using a cache policy).
 If any other status codes appear in considerably large numbers, it’s time to worry.
 You should look for 404 pages, as well as 5xx errors.
-The latter might indicate serious performance-related issues of your server.
+The latter might indicate serious performance-related issues with your server.
 A large number of 5xx errors are a clear indication for Google that your server can’t handle Googlebot’s crawling requests.
 Consequently, the crawling process will be throttled, and Googlebot might not crawl all the pages of your website.